Reba season 6

 The sixth and final season of Reba, an American television sitcom series, aired on The CW from November 19, 2006 to February 18, 2007.
 The season consisted of 13 episodes.

 The show was broadcast during 2006–07 television season on Sundays at 7:30 pm, with repeats airing at 7:00 pm.
 The season averaged 3.6 million viewers.

 Production

-Despite being the highest rated sitcom on the then newly formed The CW, the network decided to cancel the series after five seasons.
-It wasn't until June 2006 that CW reversed their decision and gave the series a final season season, but with only a 13 episode order.
+Despite being the highest rated sitcom on The WB, the network decided to cancel the series after five seasons.
+It wasn't until June 2006 that the then newly formed CW reversed their decision and gave the series a final season, but with only a 13 episode order.

-Filming for the final season began on July 27th, 2006 and concluded on October 19th, 2006.
+Filming for the final season began on July 27, 2006 and concluded in December 2006.